openearth/delft3dfmpy/README.rst

     During installation, tick the box “Add Anaconda to PATH”, even though it colors a suggestive red.

 2. Clone or download the repository.
 This can be done with the "Code" button at the upper right of this page.
-Unpack the downloaded file if you've chosen to download the repository as .zip.
+Unpack the downloaded file if you've chosen to download teh repository as .zip.

-3. Open a command prompt and navigate (with the "cd" command) to the directory were you've cloned or unpacked delft3dfmpy.
+3. Open a command prompt and navigate (with the `cd` command) to the directory were you've cloned or unpacked delft3dfmpy.
 This directory should contain amongst other the files environment.yml and setup.py.
+If you have an Anaconda installation where you did not add Anaconda to the system path (step 1), use an Anaconda command prompt instead of a regular command prompt.

-Create the delft3dfmpy environment with the required modules, by executing the following commands in an anaconda command prompt:
+4. Create the delft3dfmpy environment with the required modules, by executing the following command in the opened command prompt.

         conda env create -f environment.yml

+	This should create a delft3dfmpy environment with the required dependencies.

-3. Activate the created environment by the following command in command prompt:
+5. Activate the created environment by the following command in command prompt:

        conda activate delft3dfmpy

-4. Install the delft3dfmpy in the active environment by the following command in command prompt:
+6. Install the delft3dfmpy in the active environment by the following command in command prompt:

 		pip install .

-    Alternatively, you can link the directory with delft3dfmpy to your anaconda environment in develop-mode:
+	Or in case you want to further develop the code:

 		pip install -e .

+	Including the keyword `-e` makes Python recognize the module during import in your script: `import delft3dfmpy` without moving it to the site-packages directory.
+This means that you can edit the code from the directory where you cloned or unzipped the repository, and the changes will automatically be recognized on the next import.
+If you do not plan to modify the code you can leave the keyword `-e` out.
+In this case pip will install the package in the site-packages directory, as any other pip or conda installed package.
+You can still make changes to the code, but in order for them to be picked up they need to be done in the site-packages/delft3dfmpy directory

-Activate the created environment in an anaconda command prompt (conda activate delft3dfmpy) before running your notebook or script.
+Activate the created environment in an (anaconda) command prompt (conda activate delft3dfmpy) before running your notebook or script.
 A jupyter notebook or command prompt for the environment can also be launched from the Anaconda Navigator.
 For more information on how to use environments, see: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 Usage